awinkhater/Dats6101_Team3/README.txt

-﻿This repo is for Team 3 business and should be used for such.
-Don’t share it with anyone else.
+﻿This repo is for Team 7 business and should be used for such.